Lambo from namepros loses Lambo.com in a UDRP (5.Viewing)

 His name is Richard Blair.
 He purchased the name in 2018.
 Lambeth was a previous owner….that’s what makes this so ridiculous.

 Was about to say the same after checking.
-I was like holy crap and had to go check lol
+I was like holy shit and had to go check lol

 The disputed domain name was first registered on March 5, 2000, by a John F Lambeth.
 It was acquired by the Respondent on or after February 28, 2018.